akzReekoh/redis-connector/README.md

 * port - The port to connect to.
 * user - The username to use to authenticate.
 * pass - The password to use to authenticate.
-* publish_key - The publish key to use to publish data.
+* publishKey - The publish key to use to publish data.